thytran1/assignments/PM2.md

 Include images of your rough brainstorming sketches.
 Number each design.
 There should be at least ten.
 You may take photos and upload those.

-After sketching, roup the designs by commonality and explain why they were grouped the way there were but what the differences between them are.
+After sketching, group the designs by commonality and explain why they were grouped the way there were but what the differences between them are.

 You will be graded on the diversity of designs, their appropriateness to the